SCSE-Biomedical-Computing-Group/ICSC/README.md

 * `data/subject_sessions/` folder containing data for 2 subjects, containing 64 synthetic scan session samples in the form of `data/subject_sessions/subject_*/S*_corr.npy`.
 You can use this data to obtain subject-level modularizations (and session/individual-level modularizations).

 2. The codes reside in the  `codes` folder.
 We give two scripts to derive group-level modularizations and subject-level modularizations.
-You can modify the following parameters in the respective files to modify the runs as per your requirement:
-  - NUM_NODES: the number of ROIs considered
-  - NUM_RUNS: the number of independent runs you wish to consider
-  - NUM_THREADS: the number of cores you want to use.
-Is useless if NUM_RUNS < 2
-  - DATASET: the folder where the dataset is stored.
-  - MAX_LABELS, MIN_LABELS: The range for the number of modules for the subject/scans under considerations
-  - SAVE_DIR: The directory where the results will be saved.

 * `codes/group_level/` folder contains the code to obtain group-level modularizations from subject connectivity matrices.
 As a starting point we have added dummy data in `data/multiple_subjects/`.
 The code to derive group-level modularizations (and other metrics) can be run by